idcdev/mongodb-vs-postgresql-benchmark/docs/architecture-plan/phase-2/implementation-progress.md

 1. ~~Implement the `MultipleDocumentQueryBenchmark` for querying multiple records~~ (Postponed)
 2. ~~Implement `FilteredQueryBenchmark` for more complex query operations~~ (Postponed)
 3. **Complete the end-to-end implementation with existing benchmarks**
-   - Finish the benchmark registration utility
+   - ✅ Create benchmark registration utility
-   - Complete the CLI runner implementation
-   - Integrate with real database instances
+   - ✅ Integrate with real database instances
+   - ✅ Implement CLI interface for running benchmarks
-   - Implement basic results visualization
+   - 🔄 Enhance results visualization and reporting

 ## Recent Changes

-**2024-03-10**:
-- Created base structure for Phase 2 benchmarks
+**2024-03-12**:
+- Changed implementation strategy to focus on end-to-end functionality
+- Created benchmark registration utility and runner script
-- Implemented `SingleDocumentInsertionBenchmark` with tests
+- Integrated existing benchmarks with BenchmarkService
-- Implemented `BatchInsertionBenchmark` with tests
+- Implemented database adapters integration with MongoDB and PostgreSQL
+- Created CLI interface with commands for running and inspecting benchmarks
-- Added testing infrastructure for benchmarks
+- Added NPM scripts for executing benchmarks through the CLI
+- Postponed additional benchmark implementations to prioritize complete workflow

 **2024-03-11**:
 - Implemented `ValidatedInsertionBenchmark` with tests